simonsobs/ocs/docs/user/docker_config.rst

     left off.
 However, the "latest" image is subject to change.
 Pulling a "latest" version today will not be guaranteed to get you the same image at another time.

-    What this means is for reputability of your deployment, and perhaps for your own sanity, we recommend you use explicit version tags.
+    What this means is for reproducability of your deployment, and perhaps for your own sanity, we recommend you use explicit version tags.
 Tags can be identified on an image's Docker Hub page.